 Part of the reason Carolina sits at 4-4-2 at the 10-game point of the 2017-18 season — and its eight-year playoff drought — is the team’s seasons-long difficulty scoring.
 The Hurricanes rank 23rd in the NHL at 2.7 goals per game, and Carolina and the eight teams behind them in that statistic are all on the wrong side of the early-season playoff cutline.

-But the Peters — by his words and actions — seem to think the problem is not scoring but rather the number of goals they’ve allowed.
+But Peters — by his words and actions — seems to think the problem is not scoring but rather the number of goals they’ve allowed.

 “I think when the game was coming down to the final eight, nine, 10 minutes, three’s enough to win,” Peters said after Carolina couldn’t hold on to a 3-2 lead Sunday against Anaheim, leading to a 4-3 shootout loss.
 “So we had enough to win tonight. … You don’t need to make it four.”